-Cynthia Millar has played in over one hundred film and television scores, most notably for Elmer Bernstein (who encouraged her to learn the Ondes Martenot and for whom she also often recorded as piano soloist, notably in Far from Heaven), Richard Rodney Bennett, Maurice Jarre, Henry Mancini and Miklos Rozsa.
+Cynthia Millar has played in over one hundred film and television scores, principally for Elmer Bernstein (who encouraged her to learn the Ondes Martenot and for whom she also often recorded as piano soloist, notably in Far from Heaven), Richard Rodney Bennett, Maurice Jarre, Henry Mancini and Miklos Rozsa.
 She also writes for film, television and theatre and her work in this field includes scores for films by Arthur Penn, Robert Wise, Martha Coolidge and Peter Yates.

 Most recent performances include Turangalila with the Symphonieorchester des Bayerischen Rundfunks, Seattle Symphony, Cleveland Orchestra, Frankfurt Radio Symphony, Orchestre National Bordeaux Aquitaine, London Symphony Orchestra, Oslo Philharmonic, Orchestre de Paris, the Yomiuri Nippon Symphony Orchestra in Tokyo and on tour in Europe, and Trois petites liturgies with the Orchestra of La Monnaie and the Münchner Rundfunkorchester.
-The current season includes Turangalila with the Oregon Symphony, BBC Symphony, Royal Stockholm Philharmonic, Singapore Symphony and Trois petites liturgies with the Seattle Symphony, and the work recently opened the Bournemouth Symphony Orchestra’s 2017/18 season under Kirill Karabits.
+Last season included Turangalila with the Oregon Symphony, BBC Symphony, Royal Stockholm Philharmonic, Singapore Symphony and Trois petites liturgies with the Seattle Symphony, and the work recently opened the Bournemouth Symphony Orchestra’s 2017/18 season under Kirill Karabits.